 As newly expecting parents, we all want to be prepared.
 We do the research, we get advice, we stock up on supplies and books.
 But even the most prepared mother can get completely blindsided by the isolation that can come with early motherhood.
 First time mamas-to-be often want to know, what are the most important items necessities for a new baby?
 My answer is: find your tribe.
 Start identifying your support people, find a mom group in your area, start connecting with other moms who are a little further ahead of you.
 The kind you can text when you're in the throes.
 The kind that will come over and hang out with your kid while you take the first shower you’ve had in a week.
 The kind you can laugh with over your fumbles and bring levity to long days and send courage to see you through long nights.
 The kind you can talk about the hard stuff.
 Everything else you’ll gather along the way.
 Motherhood is an experience as unique as each of our babies.
 But we are stronger when we remember that there are other moms out there too, elbow-deep in the work of mothering and that we have each other's back.
 For better or worse, we are moms.
 And we are all in this together.

-For the next four days I am alone.
 I am completely alone in my house for the next four days.
-Ok well, there is a dog and a cat here but for the next 96 hours there are no other beings in this household that require my attention.
-I haven't been alone in my house for … Continue reading On parenting in the dark.
+Well, there is a dog and a cat here but for the next 96 hours there are no other beings in this household that require my attention.
+I haven't been alone in my house for this length of time in over four years. … Continue reading On parenting in the dark.

 I am tired of people treating feminine rage like some sort of radical phase in the post-adolescent female, burning off as she matures and softens into society.
 Feminine anger, the most unattractive of traits, is a buzz-kill.
 It’s sophomoric and worn-out.
 It’s a bit too touchy.
 The post-1970’s white feminist may have poured over the … Continue reading The Feminine Mystique: An Addendum